-Before we talk about the rising action and how to use it in your writing, let’s talk about dramatic structure or narrative structure in general.
+Before we talk about how to use the rising action in your writing, let’s talk about dramatic structure or narrative structure in general.

 Dramatic structure is an idea, originating in Aristotle’s Poetics, that effective stories can be broken down into elements.
 At The Write Practice, we define six elements of dramatic structure:

 When writers are constructing a story they should include these six elements.